 2. Give a garage sale:

-Take an inventory of what you have and throw a garage sale.
+Take an inventory of what you have and throw in a garage sale.
 I’m not saying that you should sell everything.
 What I’m suggesting is, sell the items that you don’t need.
-Try to pick up those items that have decent value in the market.
+Try to pick items that have decent value in the market.
 Otherwise, you won’t be able to make a big amount of money.
 You can also choose items that you can’t sell on eBay due to shipping problems.

 3. Settle your credit cards: